morganwkelly/spatInfer/README.md

 Strong autocorrelation and directional trends mean that regressions using spatial observations are prone to return inflated t-statistics regardless of the validity of their identification procedure.
-`spatInfer` introduces a regression procedure to obtain reliable results in these circumstances by adding a spatial basis and using large cluster standard errors.
-It generates a spatial noise placebo to ensure the validity of the inference procedure, and a synthetic outcome test to ascertain whether the outcome is spatial noise independent of the treatment.
+The purpose of `spatInfer` is to estimate reliable results from regressions using spatial observations by implementing the diagnostics and regression procedures introduced by Conley and Kelly (2024).
+A simple workflow is used to carry out spatial noise placebo and synthetic outcome tests, and to estimate a spatial basis regression using large cluster inference.

 ## Workflow.